ftedoldi/coeus-engine/README.md

 Here you can find all the models used: https://drive.google.com/drive/u/1/folders/12JN1tYfdxabtCbQ0thMZrkp1TML8EXkX <br />
 In order to download the Model folder to your local machine just run the 'downloadModels.ps1' powershell script.

+# Load Models

+To load a model with textures, make sure that in the same directory as the model, there is a folder called "Textures" which contains all used textures.
+If model's textures are somewhere else, a full black model will be loaded.

 # CUDA Compilation

 In order to perform CUDA compilation run the powershell script provided inside the CUDA folder. <br />